 The programs

 Our 2024 Black History Celebration opening event was an engaging panel discussion of Newark artists that honored the life and inspiration of the renowned Jerry Gant.
 Linda Street, Noelle Lorraine Williams, Suliman Onque, and Pierre Coleman shared their insights into Jerry Gant’s impactful work.
 The conversation extended beyond Gant’s art to explore the support and challenges faced by Newark artists.
 Jamara Wakefield guided this enlightening discussion as the moderator.
-The documentary “The Gantalist”, produced by Pierre Coleman was also screened.
-Watch the Gantalist on YouTube
+The documentary “The Gantalist”, produced by Pierre Coleman was also screened, click here to watch it on Youtube.

 Learn more about the panelists: